sonofhammer/marchenko.tech/content/post/how-this-blog-is-made.md

 There are plenty of static site generators written in a variety of languages, from [C#](https://wyam.io/) to [Python](https://blog.getpelican.com/) to [Go](https://gohugo.io/).
 This site is created using Hugo, so the rest of the post will follow that.

-To create a static site in Hugo head on over to [GoHugo.io](https://gohugo.io/) and look over their docs to get an idea idea of how to install it on your operating system.
+To create a static site in Hugo, head on over to [GoHugo.io](https://gohugo.io/) and look over their docs to get an idea of how to install it on your operating system.
 The steps below are outlined for a Windows OS.

 ### Get Chocolatey